Codebreaker Research Study

 Daily Routine

-Students need to do the intervention each day, in order to benefit.
-However, you can choose when they do it, because the intervention session runs on demand.
-We then monitor the data coming off each session.
+Students need to do the intervention at least 4-5 times per week in order to benefit.
+However, you can choose when they do it, because the intervention session runs online.

 How to Register Interest

 If you would potentially like to be involved, please fill in your details below.
-We will then be back in touch with full details of the trial.
+We will then be back in touch with full details of the trial in January.
 You can then choose whether to proceed or not at that moment.

 If you have any questions, just reply to this email or call us on 01865 632965.